Azure Database for MariaDB server firewall rules

 It is recommended that you find the outgoing IP address of any application or service and explicitly allow access to those individual IP addresses or ranges.
 For example, you can find the outgoing IP address of an Azure App Service or use a public IP tied to a virtual machine or other resource (see below for info on connecting with a virtual machine's private IP over service endpoints).

 If a fixed outgoing IP address isn't available for your Azure service, you can consider enabling connections from all Azure datacenter IP addresses.
 This setting can be enabled from the Azure portal by setting the Allow access to Azure services option to ON from the Connection security pane and hitting Save.
 From the Azure CLI, a firewall rule setting with starting and ending address equal to 0.0.0.0 does the equivalent.
-If the connection attempt is rejected by firewall rules, it does not reach the Azure Database for PostgreSQL server.
+If the connection attempt is not allowed, the request does not reach the Azure Database for MariaDB server.

 The Allow access to Azure services option configures the firewall to allow all connections from Azure including connections from the subscriptions of other customers.
 When selecting this option, make sure your login and user permissions limit access to only authorized users.